Erding – a tourist area with a lot of history

 Erding - county town

-The most important information that you need for the full Erding experience can be found in the town’s brochure "Erding Delights", a town map and the "Golden Thread", the tour of the old town centre, all of which be simply downloaded here or can be explored using the Let's Geo App which is easy to download onto your mobile.
+The most important information that you need for the full Erding experience can be found in the town’s brochure "Erding Delights", a town map and the "Golden Thread", the tour of the old town centre, all of which be simply downloaded here as well as many other beautiful hiking and walking brochures.

 Schöner Turm - Beautiful Tower